-1. Constitution, Representation and Attendance
+1 Constitution, Representation and Attendance

 - 1.1 The Bedfordshire LGPS Local Pension Board ("the Board") was constituted under the Public Service Pensions Act 2013.
 As such, the Board is not a Committee of Bedford Borough Council (the Council). - 1.2 The first meeting of the Board took place on 25 June 2015.
 It consists of four representatives of the Scheme employers, and four representatives of the Scheme members, all of whom are voting members.
 Nominated substitutes are allowed.
-A non-voting Independent Chair has been appointed. - 1.3 The Board met on four occasions during the year, on 12 May 2022, 28 July 2022, 20 October 2022 and 8 February 2023.
-Overall attendance during the year was 86%.
+A non-voting Independent Chair has been appointed. - 1.3 The Board met on three occasions during the year, on 27 July 2023,26 October 2023 and 1 February 2024.
+Overall attendance during the year was67%.
 Individual attendance records are shown in the Appendix. - 1.4 Board meetings are open to the public, other than when considering exempt items.
-During the year, the meetings on 12 May and 28 July were held virtually and streamed live on YouTube to facilitate public participation.
-The meetings on 20 October and 8 February were held in Borough Hall, and were also streamed live on YouTube.
+All of the meetings were held in Borough Hall and were also streamed live on YouTube.
 The Board is empowered to continue with virtual or hybrid meetings. - 1.5 To facilitate the operation of the Board, the Chair is invited as an observer to meetings of the Pension Fund Committee ("the Committee").

-2. Functions and Operation of the Board
+1. Functions and Operation of the Board